 Stop #3: Battery Park

 The Battery is a 25-acre public park located at the southern tip of Manhattan Island in New York City facing New York Harbor.
 It is bounded by Battery Place on the north, State Street on the east, New York Harbor to the south, and the Hudson River to the west.
 (Credit: Wikipedia)

 Stop #4: Whitney Museum of Art (Indoor Option)

 This innovative museum plays an essential role in New York’s art scene, with never-before-seen exhibitions celebrating artwork from established and upcoming artwork alike.
 The extensive collections cover everything from twentieth-century portraits to sculptures made just this year.

 Stop #4: Brooklyn Bridge Walking Tour (Outdoor Option)

 Another landmark that can’t be missed is the Brooklyn Bridge.
 Here you walk the impressive suspended structure that links Manhattan and Brooklyn, and stop off at the famous Brooklyn Bridge Park too for a quick stop off.
 And if you want to learn about the nearby DUMBO neighbourhood you should join a walking tour.

 Stop #1: Wall Street

-Uncover the truth about some of the notable businesses on Wall Street, one of the most famous financial districts in the world.
-Named for the wooden stockade constructed on the northern boundary of New Amsterdam, highlights along the 225-year old cobblestone street include The New York Stock Exchange Building, the Federal Hall National Memorial and The Wall Street Bull statue.
+Wall Street is one of the most famous financial districts in the world, and called so, because of the wooden stockade constructed on the northern boundary of New Amsterdam.
+Around Wall Street you will find many iconic businesses along along the 225-year old cobblestone street including The New York Stock Exchange Building, the Federal Hall National Memorial and The Wall Street Bull statue.